 Have questions prepared for your interviews, keeping in mind the adage of behavior-based interviewing (BBI) that past behavior is indicative of future performance.
 Volunteer Pro, for example, recommends that you make a list of knowledge, skills, and abilities (KSA) that you want your volunteers to possess, and tailor your interview questions accordingly using the BBI method.
 You would ask how the interviewee responded in the past when they were in a situation where they needed to demonstrate the specific abilities you're looking for.

 Volunteer Canada tells us that screening is a comprehensive process that can entail police background checks, interview questions, and supervision, follow-up, and feedback.
 The more risk involved -- for instance, the more contact the volunteer will have with vulnerable populations such as children, seniors, and the disabled -- the more involved your screening needs to be.
+We recommend using a background screening service like verifiedfirst, this will ensure a fast and reliable process.

 Make sure you ask for references, and that your potential volunteers know that you will check them.
 You'll want each person you interview to provide multiple professional references from people who are not close friends or family members, such as past and current employers.